 - Corporate Computer Hacking.
 Someone illegally breached your company’s information security or cybersecurity systems to view, download, corrupt, or destroy your computer files or corporate data without authorization, resulting in economic losses or mitigation expenses exceeding $5,000.

-- Trade Libel or False Advertising.
+- Defamation, Trade Libel, or False Advertising.
 A business competitor, employee, coworker, or customer published false and derogatory statements about you or your business online, harming your reputation, decreasing the value of your brand, and causing you economic losses.

 - Fake News and Fake Stories.
 A newspaper, news station, book publisher, magazine publisher, blogger, journalist, author, or reporter intentionally published fake news or a fake story about you or your business that severely harmed you, your family, or your business.